sciknoworg/OntoAligner/docs/source/tutorials/retriever.rst

 .. note::
-    For retrieval models the ``LightweightEncoder`` models are good to use.
+    For retrieval models the ``LightweightEncoder`` encoders are good to use.

 Step 3: Set Up the Retrieval Model and do the Matching